Jszigeti/pwa-example/README.md

 ## License

-This project is licensed under the UNLICENCED License.
-See the `LICENSE` file for details.
+This project does not have a specific license.
+Feel free to reuse and adapt the code as needed for your own projects!

 ---